chaos-mesh/chaos-mesh/README.md

 >
 >**This deployment is for testing only.
 DO NOT USE in production!**

-You can try Chaos Mesh™ on your local K8s environment deployed using `kind` or `minikube`.
+You can try Chaos Mesh on your local K8s environment deployed using `kind` or `minikube`.

 ### Deploy your local K8s environment